kmagusiak/odoo-docker/README.md

 ## Connecting to the database

-Either get into the container directly with `docker-compose exec db bash` or, in the odoo container, `source /pg.env`.
+Either get into the container directly with `docker-compose exec db bash`.
+The default postgresql environment variables are used: PGHOST, PGUSER, etc.

 ## Backup and restore database